ArnoldasMk/Kali/README.md

 </p>
 ===================

-# This Is Stable Chanel For MissedIT
+# This Is Rolling Chanel For MissedIT
-* This repo Is Basically Going to Get Updated With Version Update
+* This repo Is Basically Going to Get Frequent Updates Thogh It can contain some bugs
-* To frequently get Updates and Bug Fixes and Improvements Or Get The Updates Faster Than anyone else Go to </a href = https://github.com/HackerPolice/MissedIT-Rolling-Release >MissedIT-Rolling-Release</a> Go WIth It.
-But Be aware It Can Contain Some Bugs
+* To get Stable Updates and Bug Fixes and Improvements then Go to </a href = https://github.com/HackerPolice/MissedIT-Stable >MissedIT-Stable</a>.

 # It looks like we are starting to get detected.
 Use public forks at your own Risk!